Skip to main content

 }

-DesignSystem tokens, protocol-based dependencies, proper MVVM, error handling, loading states, structured logging, @MainActor, async/await.
+DesignSystem tokens, protocol-based dependencies, proper MVVM with @Observable, localized error handling, loading state, structured logging, @MainActor, async/await.
 All from the same one-line prompt.

 Customization